fbpx

 Philosophy and Therapeutic Approach

-There is “nothing that can separate us from the love of God.”
-However, there are times in our lives when we feel separated from God’s loving presence and thus feel void of peace, joy, worth, and even the loving presence of others in our lives.
-I recognize that these feelings of distance from God, others, and even from self are difficult to endure, however, there is both hope and there is help.
-During these times, please know that you are not alone, for God has called me to walk alongside you, honoring you and encouraging you along your journey to a place of greater peace and wholeness with yourself and others.
+We often hear there is “nothing that can separate us from the love of God.”
+However, there may be times in our lives when we feel separated from God’s loving presence and thus feel void of peace, joy, motivation, or worth.
+There may be times we struggle with our relationships, worry about the future, or find ourselves “stuck.”
+In these times, it can be difficult to even feel the loving presence of others in our lives.
+These seasons are difficult to endure, but please know that you are not alone–there is hope and help.
+I count it a privilege to walk alongside teens, adults, and couples, especially those serving in ministry or leadership.
+My goal is to honor and encourage you along your journey to a place of greater peace and wholeness.

 Each therapeutic encounter is an opportunity to experience the power and presence of God.
-In order to experience this transformative reality, I invite clients to bring their unique selves to therapy.
-I value and respect the personalities, perspectives, experiences, and beliefs of each client.
-As your therapist, my commitment is to provide a safe, non-judgmental, and empowering space where clinical expertise, pastoral skills, and academic research are offered as tools for personal growth and transformation.
+In order to experience this transformative reality, I invite you to bring your unique self to therapy.
+As we explore and process, my commitment is to provide a safe, non-judgmental, and empowering space where I can offer clinical expertise, pastoral skills, and research-based tools such as brainspotting, EFT (Emotionally-Focused Therapy), or ACT (Acceptance and Commitment Therapy) for your personal growth and transformation.

 What to Expect in Therapy

-I recognize that choosing to begin therapy can be a difficult decision to make.
-So, I’d like to applaud you for taking that initial step.
-As your therapist, I believe that it is important to meet you where you are and journey with you at your own pace.
-Along this journey, we will engage in personal exploration, discovery, insight, and growth.
+Choosing to begin therapy can be a difficult decision to make.
+I’d like to applaud you for taking this initial step!
+As your therapist, I believe that it is important to journey with you at your own pace.
+Along this journey we will engage in personal exploration, discovery, insight, and growth.

-I do not take your willingness to invite me along this journey with you lightly.
-From our very first encounter I will work to foster a warm, gracious, trusting, and safe client-therapist relationship that is aimed at cultivating a therapeutic space where you feel comfortable with sharing and fully engaging in the therapeutic process.
-Through the successes and the inevitable challenges that will arise along the journey, rest assured that I will be present–listening, encouraging, and supporting you.
+From our very first encounter I will work to foster a warm, gracious, trusting, and safe therapeutic space where you feel comfortable sharing and fully engaging in the therapeutic process.
+There will be successes and inevitable challenges, yet rest assured that I will be present, listening, encouraging, and there to support you.

-Our first few sessions will serve as an opportunity to get to know each other, answer any preliminary questions that you may have about therapy, and ensure that we are a good fit.
-In addition, we will employ this time as space for you to give voice to matters that are important to you as we collaborate in the development of your therapeutic goals.
+Our first few sessions will serve as an opportunity to get to know each other and I can answer any questions you may have about therapy.
+This time is the perfect space for you to give voice to matters that are important to you as we collaborate in the development of your therapeutic goals.
 From there, our journey begins towards a destination of life that is “full of joy, peace, and abounding in hope” (Romans 15:3).

 I want you to know that I value your individual spiritual journey.
 While the tenets of my Christian faith, love, joy, grace, peace, forgiveness, kindness, etc., permeate my therapeutic approach to therapy, I will not impose my ideologies upon you.
-To the degree that you are comfortable with incorporating faith into the therapeutic process, we will make space for it.
+However, to the degree that you are comfortable with incorporating faith into the therapeutic process we will make space for it.
 If you would like, I will gladly incorporate prayer, scripture, and spiritual practices into our sessions.

 Personal Qualifications and Experience